What is Metrc?

 Often times, a supplier will be inconsistent in their naming conventions with each new shipment of products that come into a store from a Metrc manifest.
 Flowhub first requires retailers to assign consistent naming conventions to all inventory by building a global product catalog, or a database of all products being sold.

 The Import Packages feature then automatically maps the sometimes inconsistent data from the supplier Metrc manifest to the clean and consistent data within the Flowhub Product Catalog.
 This feature not only keeps your inventory data clean and organized but also allows for better reporting and forecasting with that inventory data long-term.

 Auditing your Metrc account

-Flowhub is built with more tools to audit your Metrc account than any other cannabis point of sale provider.
+Flowhub is built with more tools to audit your Metrc account than any other cannabis point-of-sale provider.
 One of these tools is Flowhub’s Metrc Discrepancy Report, which audits your Flowhub inventory and your Metrc inventory.
 The Metrc Discrepancy Report shows five different discrepancy types that match the discrepancy types in Metrc and maps these discrepancies to each Metrc tag that they are associated with.

 With this report, Flowhub has taken the guesswork out of auditing your Metrc account.
 You’re able to easily identify discrepancies and figure out exactly what happened.
 This report has saved our clients thousands of hours.
 Before you audit your Metrc account with this report, the Flowhub team recommends auditing your physical inventory first with Flowhub's mobile Stash App™ to make it easy and be sure you identify discrepancies between your physical inventory and what is in Flowhub point of sale.

-Being able to compare our Flowhub inventory to our Metrc inventory is critical, and Flowhub's reporting system allows us to do just that! —Niko Johnson, Store Manager at Diego Pellicer
+Being able to compare our Flowhub inventory to our Metrc inventory is critical, and Flowhub's reporting system allows us to do just that!—Niko Johnson, Store Manager at Diego Pellicer

 More Metrc questions?
 We are here to help.